llyr-who/PARALAAOMPI/README.md

         The monolithic systems can then be automatically generated and solved using GMRES.

-There have been some recent improvements made that reduce the execution time by approximately 70% compared to the timed results provided in the paper "Wathen and Goddard".
+There have been some recent improvements made that reduce the execution time by ~30% compared to the timed results provided in the paper "Wathen and Goddard".